Duloxetine toxicity in dogs

 If you notice any of these symptoms in your dog after potential exposure to duloxetine, it is important to seek veterinary assistance immediately.
 Early treatment can help prevent further complications and improve the chances of recovery.

-See also Duloxetine patient assistance
+See also Duloxetine launch

 Preventive measures